prabhat-suresh/ProofsProgramsAndTypes/README.md

 [Stack Machine compiler](./CoqExamples/expr_to_stack_machine.v)

-- To proove that the compiler works as expected we have to express it in coq's language: Gallina (Denotational semantics)
+- To prove that the compiler works as expected we have to express it in coq's language: Gallina (Denotational semantics)
 - The theorem that we want to prove is a weak lemma and thus the induction hypothesis is also weak and not sufficient to prove the theorem.
 - Often in such cases it is easier to prove a more general theorem and then state that the weak lemma is a special case of the more general theorem.
 That's because the more general theorem also has a more general and powerful induction hypothesis.